keith-kurak/fern-chat-2022/README.md

 9. Download the "Expo Go" app on your phone from the App Store or Play Store.
 Sign into the app using the Expo account you just created.
 10. Go to the [Firebase Console](https://console.firebase.google.com/), click "Create a Project" or "Add Project", give it a name like "[myname]-fern-chat-2022" and accept all the default options.
 A google account is required for this step.
 #### Fork/ Clone the demo project and restore dependencies (recommended!)
 *It's a good idea to restore dependencies in case the network goes wonky during the session!
 Fork AND clone the repo if you'd like to push anything you do to Github.
-Just cloning it is fine, too!*
+Just cloning it is fine, too, if you just want to keep everything local.*

 11. Click "Fork" at the top of this page to fork the repo.
-12. Clone your fork (easy way: click the green "Code" button, then "Open in Github Desktop".
+12. Clone your fork (easy way: click the green "Code" button, then "Open in Github Desktop").
 13. CD to the `fern-chat-2022` folder and run `yarn`.

 ### Platform-specific tips